infinity0/msg-notes/appendix/05-hybrid.rst

 We assume that packets are unique, so that our hash-defined packet ids are also unique.
 The membership operation, and anything else that is "interesting", must satisfy this property.
-This should not be difficult; indeed otherwise it would be susceptible to a replay attack.
-Duplicate packets should be ignored.
+This should not be difficult; indeed otherwise it would be susceptible to replay attacks.
+Duplicate packets should be ignored. [#Nhsh]_

 The CH of a packet, as calculated by a member, attests to the server order of all older packets up to and including it, that they received from the server.